 BIOL 443 Molecular Biology Study of intracellular molecular processes.
-Three hours of lecture per wee years of college level biology and 2 years of college level chemistry; junior BIOL 443L Molecular Biology Laboratory Laboratory experiments and exercises to complement BIOL 443 Molec week.
-Corequisite: BIOL 443.
-Prerequisites: 2 years of college level biology standing in Biology.
-BIOL 446 Human Physiology Laboratory Laboratory experiments and exercises to complement BIOL 447 Hur BIOL 132 and one year of college chemistry.
-(1) nan Physiology.
-Prerequisites: BIOL 122, BIOL 447 Human Physiology Comprehensive treatment of the physiology, biochemistry and biophysic of lecture per week.
-Prerequisites: BIOL 122, BIOL 132 and one year BIOL 448 Molecular Physiology and Biophysics Physiological, biochemical, and biophysical consideration of various cellu lecular mechanisms in photosynthetic and respiratory reactions.
-Three Senior standing in Biology and/or one year of General Chemistry, one College Physics. e hours of lecture per week.
-Prerequisites: BIOL 450 Molecular Genetics In-depth study of the biochemistry and chemistry of genes including asp nology.
+Three hours of lecture Prerequisites: 2 years of college level biology and 2 years of college Biology.
+1 1 BIOL 446 Human Physiology Laboratory Laboratory experiments and exercises to complement BIOL 447 BIOL 112, BIOL 132, and one year of college chemistry.
+(1) Human Physiology.
+Prerequisites: BIOL 447 Human Physiology Comprehensive treatment of the physiology, biochemistry and b Three hours of lecture per week.
+Prerequisites: BIOL 112, BIOL and Junior or Senior standing in Biology.
+BIOL 448 Molecular Physiology and Biophysics Physiological, biochemical, and biophysical consideration of vari emphasis on molecular mechanisms in photosynthetic and respir per week.
+Prerequisites: Junior or Senior standing in Biology, one of Organic Chemistry and one year of College Physics. ratory reactions.
+Three hours of lecture BIOL 450 Molecular Genetics In-depth study of the biochemistry and chemistry of genes inclu- that of biotechnology.
 Three hours of lecture per week.
-Prerequisite: Senior standing BIOL 452 Intermediary and Cellular Metabolism Quantitative bioenergetics; patterns of breakdown and synthesis of ce regulations; integration and pathological disorders; and relevance of meta per week.
-Prerequisite: BIOL 340.
-BIOL 454 Immunology Comprehensive overview of the immune system and immunological m hours of laboratory per week.
-Prerequisite: Senior standing in Biology.
-(3) nechanisms.
-Two hours of lecture and three BIOL 460 Biostatistics Evaluation of the significance of the results of biological experiments, obse analysis.
+Prerequis Biology.
+BIOL 451 Parasitology The study of parasites, their hosts, and the relationships between of protozoans, helminths, nematodes and arthropods.
+Three hou laboratory per week.
+Co-requisite: BIOL 451L.
+Prerequisites: On 341. urs of lecture and three hours of BIOL 452 Intermediary and Cellular Metabolism Quantitative bioenergetics; patterns of breakdown and synthesis and hormonal regulations; integration and pathological disorders medicine.
 Three hours of lecture per week.
-Prerequisites: BIOL 122, BIC ematics.
-BIOL 461 Environmental Sampling and Analysis Sampling of water, air and other substances of ecological significance ar suspected pollutants in Harris and other counties in Texas.
-Prerequisites BIOL 499 Biology Seminar Consideration of various biological problems and recent research.
-Requ hour of lecture per week.
-Prerequisite: Senior standing in Biology.
-Sta semesters.
+Prerequisite: BIOL 3- s; and relevance of metabolism to BIOL 454 Immunology Comprehensive overview of the immune system and immunolog lecture and three hours of laboratory per week.
+Co-requisite BIC standing in Biology.
+BIOL 460 Biostatistics Evaluation of the significance of the results of biological experim through statistical analysis.
+Three hours of lecture per week.
+Prer year of college level mathematics, and Junior or Senior standing equisites: BIOL 112, BIOL 132, one BIOL 461 Environmental Sampling and Analysis Sampling of water, air and other substances of ecological significa analysis for suspected pollutants in Harris and other counties in a standing in Biology.
+BIOL 499 Biology Seminar Consideration of various biological problems and recent research Prerequisite: Junior or Senior standing in Biology.
+(1) a.
+One hour of lecture per week.